bmourgui/ehmos/README.md

 - simu
   - simu01_simulate-data.R: simulate the occurrence data for the 20 virtual species studied in the simulation study.
   - simu02-run-EHMOS.R: code to fit the Explicit Hierarchical Model of Optimum Shifts (EHMOS) to the simulated data.
-Instead of running this script which can take several days to run, the model's outputs (MCMC samples) used to produce the results in the paper can be download at: .
+Instead of running this script which can take several days to run, the model's outputs (MCMC samples saved in *simu_out-ehmos.RData*) used to produce the results in the paper can be download at: .
   - simu02-run-GLMM.R: code to fit the GLMM to the simulated data.
-Instead of running this script which can take several days to run, the model's outputs (MCMC samples) used to produce the results in the paper can be download at: .
+Instead of running this script which can take several days to run, the model's outputs (MCMC samples saved in *simu_out-glmm.RData*) used to produce the results in the paper can be download at: .
   - simu03_summarise-model-outputs.R: transforms models' outputs (MCMC samples) in a summary dataframe containing optimum shift estimates for each species, models, scenarios and replications.
   - simu04_compute-performance-metrics.R: computes performance metrics (e.g., bias)  for each species, models, scenarios and replications.
   - simu05_make-figs&tabs-results.R: creates figures and tables presented in the main paper and supplementary materials.